zakysyahalam/QA/README.md

 # QA
-Hi there!
+Hi there!\n
-Wellcome to my Quality Assurance environment.
+Welcome to my Quality Assurance environment.